olets/git-activity/docs/installation.md

 #### Other shells

-Users of shells **other than zsh** may be able to install git-random as a plugin.
+Users of shells **other than zsh** may be able to install git-activity as a plugin.
 Check your plugin manager's documentation for support for installing commands.

 ### Manual